 Voice Actor: Mike Shapiro (Half-Life 2 and Episode One)

 The player character in Blue Shift, Barney Calhoun was a security guard at Black Mesa, and arrived to his duties at the same time as Gordon.
-Unlike Gordon and Adrian, he was the only Half-Life 1 player not to have an HEV Suit, and the only main character to escape from Black Mesa on his own, along with a few scientists.In Half-Life 2, Barney, posing as a Combine Civil Protection security guard, saves Gordon from heading to Nova Prospekt.
+Unlike Gordon and Adrian, he was the only player character in the first Half-Life not to have an HEV Suit, and the only main character to escape from Black Mesa on his own, along with a few scientists.In Half-Life 2, Barney, posing as a Combine Civil Protection security guard, saves Gordon from heading to Nova Prospekt.
 Helps Gordon in the Resistance movement in City 17, and for Episode One, helps some of the residents evacuate.
 Last seen boarding a train outbound from City 17 by the end of Episode One with the help of Gordon and Alyx, his whereabouts are unknown in Episode Two.